Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

 and by adjunction this gives a morphism of $R$-modules

 In general this map fails to be an isomorphism (certainly for flops) but this is to be expected: we may as well have replaced $A$ by a suitable localisation.
-In fact, one can replace $A$ by its $\m$-adic completion, in which case the analogous map is an isomorphism due to Koszul duality \cite[Cor.
-D.2]{VdBSuperPots}.
+However, one can replace $A$ by its $\m$-adic completion, in which case Van den Bergh \cite[Corollary D.2]{VandenBergh15} shows the analogous map to be an isomorphism due to Koszul duality.

 \begin{prop} The map $\Upsilon$ factors through the completion of $\HH_\bullet(A)$ as

 \end{prop} \begin{proof} As remarked before, the Hochschild homology and its dual compute derived bimodule morphisms: there are $R$-linear isomorphisms